How Impostor Syndrome Sabotages Your Career Success

 If you want to rewire your brain, you must get comfortable with success and, more importantly, know that you DESERVE IT, so celebrate every win, no matter how small.
 All of this will boost your confidence and self-worth.

 This also means getting comfortable with failing.
 The key is to fail fast and fail forward.
 Look at the word FAIL as an acronym, First Attempt In Learning.
 DO NOT let the fear of failure or the failed incident take you out.
 Learn from your mistakes.
 Reiterate.
 Keep moving forward.
 Remember failing is where resilience and growth happen.
+And most importantly, learn to love yourself first!

 For working women, check out The Secret Thoughts of Successful Women: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It by Valerie Young.